lpicci96/visualizations/README.md

 # My Visualizations

 Welcome to my data visualizations page!
-Below you can find various samples of my work using R, Python, Tableau, Flouirsh and others, and access the code [here](https://github.com/lpicci96/visualizations/tree/main/code_samples).
-You can also check out my #TidyTuesday contributions [here](https://github.com/lpicci96/visualizations/tree/main/%23TidyTuesday).
+Below you can find some samples of my work using R, Python, Tableau, Flouirsh and others, and access the code [here](https://github.com/lpicci96/visualizations/tree/main/code_samples).

+Check out some of my #TidyTuesday contributions [here!](https://github.com/lpicci96/visualizations/tree/main/%23TidyTuesday).

+I have created several charts and analysis on international development, public health, climate and other topics as part of my work at ONE Campaing.
+[Check them out here!](https://data.one.org/)

 ## Sample Viz